pixincreate/pixincreate/README.md

 ### I'm currently working on and planning to work
 - `Lenz`
 - `> Diary_`
-- `Yugo`[Yoke in Spanish]
+- `Yugo`(Spanish)[Yoke in English] which means Link.
 - A Magisk based website, I'm not sure how that would go.
 - Gaming most of the time

 ### I'm currently learning
 - Python
-- Planning to learn Android
+- Learning Android
-- Batch files and shell scripts for automation
+- Linux
 - DSA
-- PhD. in Procrastination
+- Web Development

 ### Experience
-- Have worked with Aquem Private Limited for 3+ months and built [pymojango-framework](https://github.com/pixincreate/pymojango-framework)
+- Have worked with Aquem Services Limited for 3+ months and built [pymojango-framework](https://github.com/pixincreate/pymojango-framework)
-  - The company rejected to work with us as the project got delayed as we had semester exams.
+  - The company rejected to work with us as the project got delayed due to semester exams that we had.
 - Published a research paper on [IEEE Xplore](https://ieeexplore.ieee.org/document/9688513) based Currency recognition system

 ### How to reach me?